edibblepdx/Oxid-8/README.md

 █  █ ▜▄▛ █ █▀▄ ▄▄ █▄▄█
 █▄▄█ █ █ █ █▄▀    █▄▄█
 ```
-is a Chip-8 interpreter written in rust and drawn to the terminal using `ratatui`.
+is a Chip-8 interpreter written in rust and drawn to the terminal using `ratatui` as well as windowed natively and in the web with `wgpu`.

 ![oxid-tetris](https://github.com/user-attachments/assets/ab1f3bdc-4ab0-48f8-8563-1ee89c436e90)